-The United States-Israel Educational Foundation (USIEF) plans to award up to 7 Master's degree grants to students for the 2020-2021 academic year (October 2020-June 2021).
-This program is designed to allow Bachelor's degree holders to pursue a One year Master's degree at an Israeli institution of higher education.
-Holders of one Master's degree may apply for a second in a different field to the one they received.
+This program is designed to pursue a Master's degree at an Israeli institution of higher education.
+Holders of one Master's degree may apply for a second in a different field than the one they already obtained.

 Information on the application and degree requirements for each institution is available through their websites, which are linked below: